ssh-life/sshlife.github.io/README.md

 ## Writing a Post
 Switch to the `content` branch with `git checkout content`.
 You can confirm you've switched with `git log`.

 Posts will be under the content directory.
+For any other pages, like about, contact us, etc. they should be under pages.

 **TODO** -> Figure out directory hiearchy.